 1) You might need to install build-essential, which is required to install certain packages.
 Find this in your package manager, like apt install build-essential

 2) You might need to restart your shell.
 See the following warning from the Rust installer:

 To get started you may need to restart your current shell.

 This would reload your PATH environment variable to include

 Cargo’s bin directory ($HOME/.cargo/bin).

 To configure your current shell, run:

-Once that has completed, move the application to your programs folder:
+Once that has completed, copy the application to your programs folder:

 sudo cp target/release/noip-duc /usr/local/bin

 Now you can run the No-IP DUC by issuing the noip-duc command!